poets-ai/elegy/README.md

 _Elegy is a Neural Networks framework based on Jax and Haiku._

 Elegy implements the Keras API but makes changes to play better with Jax & Haiku and give more flexibility around losses and metrics (more on this soon).
+Elegy is still in _beta_, feel free to test it and send us your feedback!

 #### Main Features